voytech/tabulate/README.md

 ### Custom rows.

-Sometimes, in addition to records from external source - You need to add user defined rows.
+Sometimes, in addition to records from collection - You need to add user defined rows.
 Table usually contains a header row or summary footer row.
 It is also possible to define interleaving custom rows at specified index or rows that match specific predicate.

 Row model allows to define custom cell values as well as cell styles and attributes only.
-It acts as conveyor for additional features for existing external source derived rows, or as a factory for standalone custom rows that can be hooked at definition time.
+It acts as glue for additional features for existing external source derived rows, or as a factory for standalone custom rows that can be hooked at definition time.

-Things You can achieve with Row model in terms of custom rows includes:
+Things You can achieve with row model in terms of custom rows includes:

 - setting custom cell styles,
-- setting row-level attributes (e.g. row height)
+- setting row-level attributes (e.g., row height),
 - defining row and col spans,
 - inserting images,
 - setting cell values of different types.

 ### Merging rows.